wdoganowski/cloud-chronicles/03. Using VSCode for CLI and Python tasks on AWS/04. Using VSCode for CLI and Python tasks on AWS - part 4/README.md

 ![AWS Connections](images/aws_config.png)

-You can use the IAM Identity Center user you created before.
+In case you followed the instruction from [Using Visual Studio Code for CLI and Python tasks on AWS - part 2 - AWS CLI](../02.%20Using%20VSCode%20for%20CLI%20and%20Python%20tasks%20on%20AWS%20-%20part%202/README.md), you can use the IAM Identity Center user you created before.
+Otherwise, if you decided to use the key pair, you can select the IAM credentials.

+There is also one more option to use the AWS Builder ID, which I do not cover here.

 Once connected, you can explore the AWS resources in the AWS Explorer panel.